meisl/lambda/RecursionWithYandFriends.md

 However, that's not a problem at all; we simply have to give it what it expects.
-And that is actually already the final step towards our solution function `f`, and this step is so incredibly simple that might very well not have seen it alreay:
+And that is actually already the final step towards our solution function `f`, and this step is so incredibly simple that you might very well not have seen it already:
 ```
   (δ f (f' f'))
 ```